d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 # Optimization and Deep Learning

 In this section, we will discuss the relationship between optimization and deep learning as well as the challenges of using optimization in deep learning.
-For a deep learning problem, we will usually define a loss function first.
+For a deep learning problem, we will usually define a *loss function* first.
 Once we have the loss function, we can use an optimization algorithm in attempt to minimize the loss.
-In optimization, a loss function is often referred to as the objective function of the optimization problem.
+In optimization, a loss function is often referred to as the *objective function* of the optimization problem.
 By tradition and convention most optimization algorithms are concerned with *minimization*.
 If we ever need to maximize an objective there is a simple solution: just flip the sign on the objective.

-## Optimization and Estimation
+## Goal of Optimization

 Although optimization provides a way to minimize the loss function for deep learning, in essence, the goals of optimization and deep learning are fundamentally different.
 The former is primarily concerned with minimizing an objective whereas the latter is concerned with finding a suitable model, given a finite amount of data.
+In :numref:`sec_model_selection`,
+we discussed the difference between these two goals in detail.
+For instance,
-In :numref:`sec_model_selection`, we discussed the difference between these two goals in detail.
-For instance, training error and generalization error generally differ: since the objective function of the optimization algorithm is usually a loss function based on the training dataset, the goal of optimization is to reduce the training error.
+training error and generalization error generally differ: since the objective function of the optimization algorithm is usually a loss function based on the training dataset, the goal of optimization is to reduce the training error.
-However, the goal of statistical inference (and thus of deep learning) is to reduce the generalization error.
+However, the goal of deep learning (or more broadly, statistical inference) is to reduce the generalization error.
 To accomplish the latter we need to pay attention to overfitting in addition to using the optimization algorithm to reduce the training error.
-We begin by importing a few libraries for this chapter.

 ```{.python .input}
 %matplotlib inline